Degrowth: Policies

 There is a wide range of policy proposals associated with degrowth.
 In 2022, Nick Fitzpatrick, Timothée Parrique and Inês Cosme conducted a comprehensive survey of degrowth literature from 2005 to 2020 and found 530 specific policy proposals with "50 goals, 100 objectives, 380 instruments".
 The survey found that the ten most frequently cited proposals were: universal basic incomes, work-time reductions, job guarantees with a living wage, maximum income caps, declining caps on resource use and emissions, not-for-profit cooperatives, holding deliberative forums, reclaiming the commons, establishing ecovillages, and housing cooperatives.

 To address the common criticism that such policies are not realistically financeable, economic anthropologist Jason Hickel sees an opportunity to learn from modern monetary theory, which argues that monetary sovereign states can issue the money needed to pay for anything available in the national economy without the need to first tax their citizens for the requisite funds.
 Taxation, credit regulations and price controls could be used to mitigate the inflation this may generate, while also reducing consumption.

-According to journalist Kelsey Piper, degrowth as a policy agenda faces the disadvantage of being “too radical and not radical enough.”
+According to effective altruist and journalist Kelsey Piper, degrowth as a policy agenda faces the disadvantage of being "too radical and not radical enough."
 The degrowth program offers many broad-brush policy prescriptions, but according to Piper the details never really add up.
-Piper points to the proposals presented by leading spokesperson Jason Hickel in his book Less Is More, describing them as “surprisingly sparse” in outlining how his vision could achieve its stated goals.
-She describes Hickel's proposals to shorten the workweek and reform tax policy as solid ideas, but considers the other suggested measures — such as ending planned obsolescence, advertising, food waste, and student debt — “laughably inadequate” to the scale of the climate challenge.
+Piper points to the proposals presented by leading spokesperson Jason Hickel in his book Less Is More, describing them as "surprisingly sparse" in outlining how his vision could achieve its stated goals.
+She describes Hickel's proposals to shorten the workweek and reform tax policy as solid ideas, but considers the other suggested measures — such as ending planned obsolescence, advertising, food waste, and student debt — "laughably inadequate" to the scale of the climate challenge.